-- a.
-Employment Service Professional Staff Development. - 1.
-Describe how the State will utilize professional development activities for Employment Service staff to ensure staff is able to provide high quality services to both jobseekers and employers.
+1. Describe how the State will utilize professional development activities for Employment Service staff to ensure staff is able to provide high quality services to both jobseekers and employers.

-The state will use professional development activities for Employment Services staff such as targeted training activities to cross-train in specific program areas (Veterans and Workforce Innovation and Opportunity Act (WIOA), Unemployment Insurance) to ensure staff is able to provide quality services to both jobseekers and employers.
-These training activities will enable staff to assist jobseekers with knowing and improving their skills, obtaining the best job possible, and progressing in a career pathway.
-Staff will be provided with the required information about programs and hear a consistent message regarding expected levels of performance, service delivery and service quality.
-Training will be provided throughout the state to promote consistency.
+The state uses professional development activities for Employment Services staff such as targeted training activities to cross-train in specific program areas (Veterans and Workforce Innovation and Opportunity Act (WIOA), Unemployment Insurance) to ensure staff is able to provide quality services to both jobseekers and employers.
+These training activities enable staff to assist jobseekers with knowing and improving their skills, obtaining the best job possible, and progressing in a career pathway.
+Staff has been provided with the required information about programs and hear a consistent message regarding expected levels of performance, service delivery and service quality.
+Training is provided throughout the state to promote consistency.